 The rate of MBS-subsidised palliative medicine specialist services in 2019-20 varied among states and territories.
-Western Australia recorded the highest rate (707.7 per 100,000 population with Queensland having the second highest rate (475.6) or 24,397 services which was the highest total number of services claimed among all Australian states.
+Western Australia recorded the highest rate (707.7 per 100,000 population) and Queensland had the second highest rate (475.6 per 1,000 population) or a total of 24,397 services which was the highest total number of services claimed among all Australian states.